If you are thinking about having sex and you don’t want to become pregnant then you need to use a method of contraception.

 - Advantages are that once you’ve had the injection it lasts for 12 weeks so you don’t have to think about taking it every day.

-- A small flexible rod fitted by a doctor under the skin of the upper arm.
+- A small flexible rod fitted by a doctor or nurse and is placed under the skin of the upper arm.

 - Works by slowly releasing a hormone and acting in the same way as the Pill.